Garbanzo beans and Chickpeas are two terms used interchangeably for the same legume, known scientifically as Cicer arietinum L.

 - How to Store Chickpeas

-Chickpeas, or garbanzo bean, are a type of legume belonging to the Fabaceae family.
+Chickpeas, or garbanzo beans, are a type of legume belonging to the Fabaceae family.
 They are edible seeds in various colors, shapes, and sizes.

 These little beans have a firm texture and a nutty, slightly earthy flavor.
-They are highly nutritious tasty snack, rich in fiber and have a high amount of protein, and provide a host of other nutrients essential for a healthy diet.
+They are highly nutritious, tasty snacks, rich in fiber, have a high amount of protein, and provide a host of other nutrients essential for a healthy diet.

 Garbanzo beans are a staple in many cuisines around the world, including Mediterranean, Middle Eastern, and Indian cooking.
 They can be consumed in various forms, such as whole, ground into chickpea flour, or even as a liquid in the form of aquafaba.